cybertron/openstack-virtual-baremetal/README.rst

 #.
 Wait for Heat stack to complete:

-    .. note:: The BMC instances do post-deployment configuration that can take a while to complete, so the Heat stack completing does not necessarily mean the environment is entirely ready for use.
-If the BMC instances are not responding to IPMI traffic it likely indicates that the BMC service is still being configured.
+   .. note:: The BMC instance does post-deployment configuration that can
+             take a while to complete, so the Heat stack completing does not necessarily mean the environment is entirely ready for use.
+If the BMC instance is not responding to IPMI traffic it likely indicates that the BMC services are still being configured.
 This part of the process can take up to 15 minutes, depending on the connection speed to the CentOS mirrors.

    ::